itlvd/fake-vietnamese-person-generator/README.md

 # Fake Vietnamese Person Generator
 This is a tool that generated information about Vietnamese.
 Address correctly to Ward.
-This is a project in OOP C++ class.

 This is a project of OOP class - 2019.